laravel/docs/validation.md

 <a name="rule-accepted"></a>
 #### accepted

 The field under validation must be `"yes"`, `"on"`, `1`, or `true`.
 This is useful for validating "Terms of Service" acceptance or similar fields.
+Regarding its nature, `accepted` rule should not be used alonside `nullable` otherwise it makes `nullable` rule ineffective.

 <a name="rule-active-url"></a>
 #### active_url